As parent to a vegetarian, I'm always looking for ways to diversify the healthy protein sources around the house!

 Make Your Own Sunflower Seed Butter

 I'm not sure if this would save money over purchasing the ready-made SunButter, but certainly there's an appeal to homemade food.
-You can try this recipe which has just four ingredients (though, the blogger points out, it can also be made with just one: roasted sunflower seeds) and includes serving suggestions for the finished product that I haven't included here in my SunButter vs. peanut butter throwdown.
+Go here for a recipe for sunflower seed butter that has just four ingredients (though, the blogger points out, it can also be made with just one: roasted sunflower seeds) and includes serving suggestions for the finished product that I haven't included here in my SunButter vs. peanut butter throwdown.
 No-bake energy balls made with honey and coconut sound particularly appealing, as you don't need to worry about the green color described above that sometimes occurs during the baking process.
 Or for a more decadent take on homemade sunflower seed butter, check out this version that incorporates coconut (and chocolate!) from the jump.
 Or this lovely-sounding cinnamon maple version.

 The culinary potential of sunflower seed butter is vast!
 If you'd like to go beyond the classic sandwiches, cookies, and snacks I taste-tested, give these SunButter recipes a spin: